-Florida Alimony: Florida Spousal Support Payments in Divorces and Requests to Change or Modify Alimony in Florida
+Florida Alimony: Florida Spousal Support Payments Due to Divorce

 When a couple decides to divorce in Florida, one of the financial considerations will be whether or not either spouse will be entitled to financial support from the other spouse, commonly known as “alimony.”
 How much, and for how long, one ex-spouse is legally obligated to pay money to their ex-wife or ex-husband in alimony payments depends upon a variety of factors.